mberrouk/Inception/README.md

 Cgroups provides:

 - Resource limiting:

-...
-Groups can be set to not exceed a configured memory limit, which also includes the file system cache, I/O bandwidth limit, CPU quota limit, CPU set limit, or maximum open files.
+...Groups can be set to not exceed a configured memory limit, which also includes the file system cache, I/O bandwidth limit, CPU quota limit, CPU set limit, or maximum open files.

 #### Containers VS Virtual machine: